December 2021

 Central to this commitment is supporting the next generation of learners and helping the long-term unemployed develop the skills and expertise to move into meaningful employment.
 As part of this, the new centre will specialise in courses that support the region’s growth areas, including sustainable construction methods, manufacturing technologies, renewable energy, robotics and cyber and digital skills.

-Watch: How our new Engineering and Sustainable Construction Centre will look
+Watch: How our new Centre for Sustainable Construction will look

 University College Birmingham has also formed a new partnership with the University of Warwick, providing a unique opportunity to design progression opportunities for students across the West Midlands to enter the University on technical courses, and progress through to degree and master’s level courses at the University of Warwick.